PlasmaFAIR/intro_to_automation/2_packaging/README.md

 Note that the key names are bare and the values here are in double-quotes `""` because they are strings.

-This is enough to be able to install your package with `python3 -m pip install .`, but there are a couple more useful keys and tables. `dependencies` is a list of other packages required to run your package, `[project.optional-dependencies]` is a table specifying other packages that are useful but not required, for example for tests or documentation.
+This is enough to be able to install your package with `uv pip install .`, but there are a couple more useful keys and tables. `dependencies` is a list of other packages required to run your package, `[project.optional-dependencies]` is a table specifying other packages that are useful but not required, for example for tests or documentation.
 [PEP631][PEP631] describes the standard for specifying dependencies in `pyproject.toml`.

 1. Create a minimal `pyproject.toml`
 2. Add the dependencies `numpy` and `matplotlib`